NickJT/mqtt/docs/mqtt-docs/docs/src/mqtt-subscriber/subscriber.md

   use "../publisher"
   use "../utilities"

-actor Subscriber is (IdNotifySub & TickListener)
+actor Subscriber is (IdNotifySub & MqActor)
   """
   Represents an application level subscription to one topic.
   Note - We're not implementing the multi-subscribe capability in the specification